akononovicius/physRisk-content-repository/articles/2013/barabasi-albert-model.md

 After creating this set (and edges between the nodes in it) we can apply the algorithm by creating one or more nodes at each step.
 It is usually required that the number of nodes created per step should be less than the size of initial set of nodes.
-In our applet bellow we present the simplest case - the initial set consists of two nodes and one node per step is being added.
+In our applet below we present the simplest case - the initial set consists of two nodes and one node per step is being added.